 Martin Wong, Tai Ping Tien Kuo (Tai Ping Kuo),1982, acrylic on canvas.
 The Broad Art Foundation. © Martin Wong Foundation.
 Courtesy of the Martin Wong Foundation and P·P·O·W, New York

-The prolific Chinese American painter and poet Martin Wong grew up just outside of San Francisco’s Chinatown.
-He never visited mainland China or learned Chinese languages, but still, his work was deeply impacted by this diaspora—rich with references to the mythic figures of the Waring States Period, sacred artifacts, painting techniques, and Peking Opera.
-How did these references find their way into his work?
+The prolific Chinese American painter and poet Martin Wong grew up just outside San Francisco’s Chinatown.
+Though he never visited mainland China or learned Chinese languages, his work remained deeply informed by the cultural legacies of the Chinese diaspora—drawing on mythic figures from the Warring States period, sacred objects, traditional painting techniques, and Peking Opera.
+How did these references shape his artistic vision?

-Join us for a panel discussion, moderated by curator Yasufumi Nakamori, with the critically acclaimed art historians Margo Machida and Mark Johnson for an in-depth analysis of the varied ancestral and cultural ties embedded in his work.
+Join us for a panel discussion moderated by curator Yasufumi Nakamori, featuring acclaimed art historians Margo Machida and Mark Johnson, for an in-depth exploration of the ancestral and cultural histories embedded in Wong’s work.

 Please sign up to receive our weekly E-News, full of timely and insightful information about our exhibitions, artists, and programs.